Imaging transient molecular configurations in UV-excited diiodomethane: Introduction

 Reid \textit{et al.}\cite{Kalume2010IsomerizationHalons, Reid2014WhenIso-halocarbons} later drew attention to the importance of isomerization of halogenated alkanes into iso-haloalkanes upon UV absorption as a major pathway leading to the production of molecular halogens.
 The photoisomerization of $\mathrm{CH_{2}I_{2}}$ to iso-$\mathrm{CH_{2}I_{2}}$ has been reported to be an extremely efficient process upon UV absorption in the solution phase and in cages\cite{Tarnovsky2004PhotochemistryOlefins,Panman2020ObservingScattering, Kim2019FateCH2I2}.
 Since it has been suggested that the dominant isomerization mechanisms in these studies are driven by the interaction with solvent molecules or cage, it is helpful to examine the process in isolated gas-phase molecules, free from such interactions.
 Borin \textit{et al.}\cite{Borin2016DirectStudy} reported observing photoisomerization of $\mathrm{CH_{2}I_{2}}$ in the gas phase upon 330 nm UV excitation by probing it with femtosecond transient absorption.
-The delayed rise in the transient absorption of $\mathrm{CH_{2}I_{2}}$ at 380 and 612 nm, approximately 35-90 fs after UV excitation, was attributed to the creation of a short-lived iso-$\mathrm{CH_{2}I_{2}}$.
-However, a recent ultrafast electron diffraction (UED) study, where Liu \textit{et al.}\cite{Liu2020SpectroscopicDiffraction} directly mapped the C-I cleavage upon 266 nm excitation, quantified the resulting increase of the C-I and I-I separations, and observed signatures of the rotation of the $\mathrm{CH_{2}I}$ radical after the C-I bond cleavage, did not mention any observation of iso-$\mathrm{CH_{2}I_{2}}$ formation.
+The delayed rise in the transient absorption of $\mathrm{CH_{2}I_{2}}$ at 380 and 612~nm, approximately 35--90 fs after UV excitation, was attributed to the creation of a short-lived iso-$\mathrm{CH_{2}I_{2}}$.
+A recent ultrafast electron diffraction (UED) study, where Liu \textit{et al.}\cite{Liu2020SpectroscopicDiffraction} directly mapped the C--I cleavage upon 266 nm excitation, quantified the resulting increase of the C--I and I--I separations, and observed signatures of the rotation of the $\mathrm{CH_{2}I}$ radical after the C--I bond cleavage, but did not mention any observation of iso-$\mathrm{CH_{2}I_{2}}$ formation.